Dag Hammarskjöld: Tenure

 Immediately following the assumption of the Secretariat, Hammarskjöld attempted to establish a good rapport with his staff.
-He made a point of visiting every UN department to shake hands with as many workers as possible, eating in the cafeteria as often as possible, and relinquishing the Secretary-General's private elevator for general use.
+He made a point of visiting as every UN department to shake hands with as many workers as possible, eating in the cafeteria as often as possible, and relinquishing the Secretary-General's private elevator for general use.
 He began his term by establishing his own secretariat of 4,000 administrators and setting up regulations that defined their responsibilities.
 He was also actively engaged in smaller projects relating to the UN working environment; for example, he spearheaded the building of a meditation room at the UN headquarters, where people can withdraw into themselves in silence, regardless of their faith, creed, or religion.

 During his term, Hammarskjöld tried to improve relations between Israel and the Arab states, frequently playing the role of a mediator between David Ben-Gurion and Gamal Abdel Nasser.
 Other highlights include a 1955 visit to China to negotiate the release of 11 captured US pilots who had served in the Korean War, the 1956 establishment of the United Nations Emergency Force, and his intervention in the 1956 Suez Crisis.
 He is given credit by some historians for allowing participation of the Holy See within the UN that year.

 In 1960, the newly independent Congo asked for UN aid in defusing the Congo Crisis.
-Hammarskjöld made four trips to Congo, but his efforts toward the decolonisation of Africa were considered insufficient by the Soviet Union; in September 1960, the Soviet government denounced his decision to send a UN emergency force to keep the peace.
+In July of that year, the UN established its first peacekeeping mission, the United Nations Operation in the Congo (known by its French abbreviation ONUC), which peaked at nearly 20,000 military personnel primarily from India, Ireland and Sweden and remains among the UN's largest operations in size and scope.
+ONUC's mandate sought to restore order in Congo-Kinshasa and to keep other nations, namely Belgium, out of the crisis.
+During this time Hammarskjöld made four trips to Congo, but his efforts toward the decolonisation of Africa were considered insufficient by the Soviet Union.
+Hammarskjöld publicly justified the UN’s refusal to act decisively against the Katanga secession on the ground of non-intervention, arguing that the issue was an internal Congolese political conflict.
+However, this position was widely disputed, especially because Katanga’s secession was closely linked to Belgian official and private interests from the beginning.
+Later UN documents themselves noted the extensive Belgian influence in Katanga’s civilian and security administration.
+In September 1960, the Soviet government denounced his decision to send a UN emergency force to keep the peace.
 They demanded his resignation and the replacement of the office of Secretary-General by a three-man directorate with a built-in veto, the "troika".
 The objective was, citing the memoirs of Soviet leader Nikita Khrushchev, to "equally represent interests of three groups of countries: capitalist, socialist and recently independent".